Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Data

 \subsection{Green Bank Ammonia Survey (GAS)}

-The Green Bank Ammonia Survey \citep[GAS;][]{GAS_DR1} is a Large Program at the \textit{Green Bank Telescope} (GBT) to map most Gould Belt star forming regions with A$_\mathrm{V}$ $\geq$ 7 mag visible from the northern hemisphere in emission from NH$_3$ and other key molecules\footnote{The data from the first data release are public and can be found at \url{https://dataverse.harvard.edu/dataverse/GAS_Project}.}.
-The data used in this work are from the first data release (DR1) of GAS that includes four nearby star forming regions: L1688 in Ophiuchus, B18 in Taurus, NGC1333 in Perseus, and Orion A.
+The Green Bank Ammonia Survey \citep[GAS;][]{GAS_DR1} is a Large Program at the \textit{Green Bank Telescope} (GBT) to map most Gould Belt star-forming regions with A$_\mathrm{V}$ $\geq$ 7 mag visible from the northern hemisphere in emission from NH$_3$ and other key molecules\footnote{The data from the first data release are public and can be found at \url{https://dataverse.harvard.edu/dataverse/GAS_Project}.}.
+The data used in this work are from the first data release (DR1) of GAS that includes four nearby star-forming regions: L1688 in Ophiuchus, B18 in Taurus, NGC1333 in Perseus, and Orion A.

 To achieve better physical resolution, only the two closest regions in the GAS DR1 are used in our present study.
 L1688 in Ophiuchus sits at a distance of $137.3\pm6$ pc \citep{OrtizLeon_2017}, and B18 in Taurus sits at a distance of $126.6\pm1.7$ pc \citep[notice this is updated from the distance adopted by \citealt{GAS_DR1}, which was taken from \citealt{Schlafly_2014};][]{Galli_2018}.
 At these distances, the GBT FWHM beam size of 32\arcsec at 23 GHz corresponds to $\sim$ 4350 AU (0.02 pc).
 The GBT beam size at 23 GHz also matches well with the Herschel SPIRE 500 $\micron$ FWHM beam size of 36\arcsec \citep[see \S\ref{sec:data_Herschel} and discussions in][]{GAS_DR1}.
 The GBT observations have a spectral resolution of 5.7 kHz, or $\sim$ 0.07 km s$^{-1}$ at 23 GHz.